 Open captions (also known as burn-in captions or hard-coded captions) are a permanent part of the video.
 Captions are rendered into the video in the form of pixels and become a feature of the video that cannot be switched off.

 With open captions, you can easily choose and adjust the font colour, size, or style before they are embedded in the video.
 There are no worries about captions displayed improperly.
-What’s more, as open captions permanently display in the video, you do not have to use decoders to make it work.
+What’s more, as open captions are permanently displayed in the video, you do not have to use decoders to make it work.
 All you have to do is to open the video and enjoy watching it with captions.

 Closed captions [CC], on the other hand, can be turned on or off to your preference as they are published as a separate asset (in formats such as .srt, .sub, or .ssa) from the video.
-This type of captions is very familiar to Internet users as they are used for videos on famous platforms such as Youtube, Netflix, Hulu, etc.
+This type of caption is very familiar to Internet users as they are used for videos on famous platforms such as Youtube, Netflix, Hulu, etc.

 The biggest advantage of closed captions is their ability to switch on or off.
 If you cannot hear what the speakers are talking about, simply turn the captions on.
 Otherwise, if the captions distract you from the video content, chose to close it.
 In addition, videos with closed captions are easier to handle technically as you do not need to encode the captions into the video.